innolitics/rdm/rdm/init_files/documents/quality_manual/SOPs/new_product.md

 1. Ensure your local quality manual Git repository is up to date.
 Ensure you are on the `master` branch and perform a `git pull`
 1. Create a new branch in the quality manual Git repository.
-   Give the branch a descriptive name and use snake case such as: `change_sop/new_complaint_sop`
+   Give the branch a descriptive name and use snake case such as: `new_product/name_of_product`
 1. Make the necessary changes to the SOP.
 1. Commit the changes to Git version control.
+1. Create a new directory under Box with the name of the product.
+1. Create a new record

+This directory shall contain the outputs of rdm for version 1.0.0 of the product.
+The contents of this directory shall capture all facets of the design of the medical device including:

+This directory typically contains outputs that are submitted to regulatory bodies.
+A "note to file" or "letter to file" is just another version directory but without submission to regulatory bodies.